oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Overview

 The identity and authorization chaining flow outlined below describes how a combination of OAuth 2.0 Token Exchange {{RFC8693}} and JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}} are used to address the use cases identified.
+Conceptually, this is an exchange within the first domain that produces a JWT authorization grant intended for use in acquiring an access token from the second domain.

 ~~~~
 +-------------+         +--------+         +-------------+ +---------+